How to survive the Dutch winter: weather, clothing, and more

 What to expect from a Dutch winter

-Dutch weather is always somewhat sporadic and unpredictable, but one thing is certain: there will be a lot of rain.
+Dutch weather is always somewhat sporadic and unpredictable, but one thing is certain: there will always be a lot of rain.

 You’ll know the cold season is on its way when the days get shorter, greyer, and colder.
-By the time winter is in full strength, the sun will be coming up at around 9 AM and going down at around 4 PM.
+By the time winter is in full force, the sun will be coming up at around 9 AM and going down at around 4 PM.

 A typical gloomy winter day in the Netherlands.
 Image: Depositphotos